saintpete/logrole/README.md

 - MMS messages are always fetched over HTTPS.
 The default Twilio API/libraries hand back insecure image links, but we rewrite URLs before fetching them.

-## Latency
+- Tab to search: start typing the URL in the tab bar, then press &lt;tab&gt;.
+  Paste any SID to immediately jump to that page.

+## It Is Really Fast

-Logrole fetches and caches the first page of every result set every 30 seconds, and any time you page through records, the next page is prefetched and stored in a cache.
-This means viewing your Twilio logs via Logrole is *significantly faster* than viewing results in your Dashboard or via the API!
-If you don't believe me, the request latencies are displayed on every page.
+Logrole fetches and caches the first page of every result set every 30 seconds, and any time you page through records, the next page is prefetched and cached before you click on it.
+This means paging through your Twilio logs via Logrole is *significantly faster* than viewing results in your Dashboard or via the API!
+If you don't believe me, the request latencies are displayed at the bottom of every page; they're frequently 10ms and very rarely above 200ms.

+Logrole uses hand-written HTML, one CSS file, one font, and close to no Javascript, so render times and memory performance are very good.

-If you need to search your Twilio Logs, this is the way you should do it.
+If you need to search your Twilio Logs, this is the tool you should be using.

 ## Installation